What is the Chromebook Program?

 Digital Drivers License

-The school uses a software program for monitoring student activity while using their chromebooks and Google accounts called Go Guardian.
-Go Guardian allows classroom management where student accounts can be viewed by the teacher to encourage on task behavior, group sharing of computer screens and specific websites to be pushed out to students.
+The school uses a software program for monitoring student activity while using their chromebooks and Google accounts called Securly.
+Securly allows classroom management where student accounts can be viewed by the teacher to encourage on task behavior, group sharing of computer screens and specific websites to be pushed out to students.
 In addition, student accounts can be monitored outside of school hours as well.
-It is important to note: When your student is logged into his/her Google account, the websites visited are collected through GoGuardian.
-It is important to emphasize logging out of devices (this includes home computers) when not using the account.
+It is important to note: When your student is logged into his/her Google account on a chromebook, the websites visited are collected through Securly.
+It is important to emphasize logging out of devices (this includes home computers) when not using the account just as a security measure at all times.
 Parents please check to see if your student is logged on prior to using the chrome browser at home as well.
 Video tutorials on how you can tell if you’re logged in can be found HERE.
-While this information is collected through the history in student accounts normally, Go Guardian offers live time monitoring when the students are scheduled to be in class.
+While this information is collected through the history in student accounts normally, Securly offers live time monitoring when the students are scheduled to be in class.
 If your student is out sick for the day and logs into his/her chromebook during the regular scheduled classes, his/her screen will show up in the class set for the teacher to observe.
 Student account searches may only be conducted by the Chief Information Officer or the Digital Literacy & Computer Science Coordinator upon request of a principal or associate principal investigating alleged violations of the student handbook, district policy and/or illegal activities.
+These are logged on a spreadsheet and the student and caregiver are notified.